Server-Service-Script-System/LAMP-SIS/README.md

-# LAMP Stack Service Management Script
+# LAMP Stack Server Installation Script

-The LAMP Stack Service Management Script (LAMP-SMS) performs a complete install of a LAMP stack on a Debian-based Linux distribution.
+The LAMP Stack Service Installation Script (LAMP-SIS) performs a complete install of a LAMP stack on a Debian-based Linux distribution.

 Created by Clemence J. Yi

-This SMS is current as of 9/26/2021.
+This SIS is current as of 9/26/2021.

 ## Installation